-Joyce Duty Wehneman is an Assistant Professor of Education and Licensing Advisor for the School of Education at Anderson University.
+Joyce Duty Wehneman is an Assistant Professor of Education and Licensing Advisor for the Department of Teacher Education at Anderson University.
 In this capacity, she teaches Foundations of Teaching, Elementary Methods in Social Studies and Language Arts and facilitates the student teaching seminar.
 In addition, she works with the Indiana Department of Education to license Anderson University graduates who meet the requirements for Indiana teaching licensing.

 As an Anderson (College) University 1976 alum, she graduated with a Bachelor of Arts degree in Elementary Education and spent her teaching career teaching grades 2, 4, 5, and 6 at Union School in Modoc, Ind. from 1977-2010.
 She received her Master of Arts in Education in 1980 from Ball State University.
 She became a National Board Certified Teacher in 1999 as a Middle Childhood Generalist.
 She has also served on the Governor’s Education Roundtable, the Indiana Professional Standards Board, and was selected as an Armstrong Educator at Indiana University and a Fulbright Memorial Social Studies teacher to Japan in 1999.
 She was presented the Anderson University Distinguished Alumni Award in 2005.

 Joyce enjoys traveling, reading, all genres of music, and spending time with her nieces, nephews, and great-nieces and great- nephews.
 She calls Ohio home and will always consider herself a Buckeye.
 Her father served as a Church of God Pastor for 50 years and both of her parents, brother, and niece attended and graduated from Anderson College and Anderson University.
 Her extended family hails from Ohio, Pennsylvania, New York, and New Jersey.